Tips for Getting the House Ready for sale

 Uncluttering the House

 This is the hardest thing for most people to do because they are emotionally attached to everything in the house.
 After years of living in the same home, clutter collects in such a way that may not be evident to the homeowner.
-However, it does affect the way buyers see the home, even if you do not realize it.
+However, it does affect the way buyers see the home.

 Plumbing & Fixtures